YijieChen720/Parallel-Hough-Circle-Detector/README.md

 - Traverse the accumulator matrix and find the local maxima

 ## THE CHALLENGE
-Circles construct a 3D parameterized Hough space (a,b,r).
-Compared with line detection which forms a 2D space, the circle detection problem adds one more degree of computation complexity.
-In addition, it requires a large memory capacity to store the 3D accumulator.
+We aim to construct a 4D parameterized Hough space (x, y, scale, rotation) to detect arbitrary input shapes.
+Above all, generalized hough algorithm requires more computation and processing for non-analytic curves than simple lines or circles.
+Besides, compared with the detection with invariant scale and rotation in 2D space, this detection problem adds two more degree of computation complexity.
+In addition, it requires a large memory capacity to store the 4D accumulator.
 It's challenging to design and deploy CUDA program to achieve high performance, memory efficiency and reduced communication.

 ## RESOURCES
 The starter C++ code will be structured from this [github repo](https://github.com/jguillon/generalized-hough-tranform).
 Note that the reference code uses OpenCV to compute image gradient, but we will write the convolution filter from stratch in order to parallelize the code using CUDA.